 Select an integer for which you would like to calculate coprime numbers.
 For example, select the number 66.

-Go through the prime numbers in ascending order and find the first one that evenly divides the chosen number.
-In this example, 2 divides 66 evenly, since 66 = 2 * 33.
+Select a prime number that evenly divides the chosen number.
+In this example, 2 divides 66 evenly, since 66 = 2 × 33.

 Continue this procedure until you have expressed the chosen number as a product of prime numbers.
-In this example, 66 = 2 x 3 x 11.
+In this example, 66 = 2 × 3 × 11.

 Calculate Coprime Numbers